 Energy-intensive industries such as cement, steel, and chemicals account for more than 20% of global emissions.
 Improving efficiencies in the production processes is key.
 But, implementing such processes is easier said than done.
 A cement plant, for example, is inconceivably complex and each unique plant requires highly-skilled operators who must balance hundreds of processes and variables, producing vast amounts of under-utilized data.

 Carbon Re, a spin-out company from Cambridge University and UCL, offers SaaS solutions assisting hard-to-abate industries to reduce energy consumption and carbon emissions.
-Their first AI software called Delta Zero tackles emissions in the cement industry.
-By leveraging unused data, Delta Zero creates and maintains an accurate model, also known as a digital twin, specifically tailored to each cement plant.
+Carbon Re have developed a software platform that tackles emissions in the cement industry.
+By leveraging unused data, Carbon Re creates and maintains an accurate model, also known as a digital twin, specifically tailored to each cement plant.
 The software then produces live, specific, and quantified recommendations on how plant operators and engineers can increase the energy efficiency of their manufacturing.

 Instant Impact